dndworld/dndworld.github.io/tips/video-games-vs-dnd.md

 ### Games Are Not On Demand

-In a video game, you can usually play a game whenever you want to (if single player) or queue for a match and get matched pretty quickly (if multiplayer).
-However, for D&D, as games are hosted by a human (the DM) with a life, it is subject to availability.
-In addition, each game is unique, and needs preparation.
-D&D is traditionally played once a week, but is realistically less often depending on availability.
+In a video game, you can usually play a game whenever you want to (for single player) or queue for a match and get matched pretty quickly (for multiplayer).
+However, D&D games are hosted by a human (the DM) who has to plan their life around their hobby, thus it is subject to availability.
+In addition, each game is unique, and requires a few hours of preparation.
+Depending on the season, you could play one game every couple of weeks, or if you're lucky, a couple times every week.

 ### Games Take a Long Time

-Games that are designed to be short such as arenas and pits typically take less than 2 hours.
+Games that are designed to be short such as arenas and pits typically take around 2 hours.
 However, for bounties, these can usually take upwards of 6 hours, with 8 or even 10 hour games being normal.
-It is considered bad manners to abandon a game midway, and is an offense that will warrant Demerit Points on the server.
+It is considered bad manners to abandon a game midway, and this will warrant Demerit Points on the server.
 As such, please ensure you can commit for the entire duration before signing up.

 ### Game Rules are Complex (and may not even have definite rulings)

-D&D rulebooks are written in the style that should only be taken as a guideline and DMs have the final say.
-Despite mass protests by D&D players over the years that this is a flawed reasoning that relies on the DM to have a good judgment ability lest unforeseen consequences occur and they have paid for a rulebook to, well, communicate rules, these complaints have gone mostly unheard.

-The result is in the following:
-- Core rulebooks have many rules to cover the potentially infinite scenarios that can arise from D&D
-- Rules that are unclear are clarified in Sage Advice, which was once Jeremy Crawford’s (co-designer) twitter feed and is now an occasional pdf published on D&D’s website.
-These are referred to “rulings”, as they depend on interpretation and are not necessarily the correct form of a rule.
-- Rulings that are still unclear or the server deems are interpreted incorrectly are overridden in [the Erratas and Clarifications page](/faq/erratas.md).
-- DMs may have their own house rules if they choose to rule something differently

 As such, a lot of the game requires reading.
 We recommend you start with [the Basic Rules](https://www.dndbeyond.com/sources/basic-rules).
 Please ask questions in [!badge icon="/images/discord-mark-blue.svg" text="#server-questions"](https://discord.com/channels/512870694883950598/546725434608451584), as this is the easiest way to clarify what you are unsure about and prevent rule breaking.